shikhar818/MediaMov/README.md

 # MediaMov
-It shows the integration of mediapipe libraries with opencv, resulting detection of movements in the body, it spefically aims for the identification of nose and hands.
+It shows the integration of mediapipe library with opencv, resulting detection of movements in the body, it spefically aims for the identification of nose and hands.

 <B> IMAGES AND VIDEO </B>